browserengineering/book/book/scheduling-and-threading.md

 Task queues
 ===========

-When the browser is free to do work, it moves on to the next *task* and runs it, and so on.
+When the browser is free to do work, it finds the next pending *task* and runs it, and repeats.
 A sequence of related tasks is a *task queue*, and browsers have multiple tasks queues.

 One or more task queues can be grouped together into a single, sequential *thread* of execution.
-Each thread has an *event loop* associated with it.
- [^event-loop] The job of the event loop is to schedule events to happen according to the priorities of the browser---to make sure it's responsive to the user, uses hardware efficiently, and so on.
-You've already seen many examples of tasks---handling clicks, loading, and scrolling, for example.
+Each thread has an *event loop* associated with it.[^event-loop] The job of the event loop is to schedule tasks according to the priorities of the browser---to make sure it's responsive to the user, uses hardware efficiently, loads pages fast, and so on.
+You've already seen many examples of tasks---handling clicks, loading, and scrolling.

 [cores]: https://en.wikipedia.org/wiki/Multi-core_processor